OpenSILEX/docs-community-dev/docs/github.md

 apt-get install git
 ```

+Super-user priviledge may be required.
+If so, execute `sudo apt-get install git`.

 On linux, you can check your version of **git** and display its documentation from the terminal :

 ```